This rewards card is a favorite among foodies and entertainment fans, but you’ll need a good to excellent credit score to qualify.

 The Capital One SavorOne Cash Rewards card is a popular choice for the pandemic-weary consumer who loves to dine out and spend entertainment dollars.
 The reward for these purchases is 3% cash back, including grocery store purchases.
 If you were one of those who discovered the joy of cooking for yourself during the that pandemic, this could be a real boon.

-The SavorOne card offers the same 3% cash back on streaming services, plus an 8% return through January of 2023 on tickets for sports, concerts and theater events bought through Vivid Seats.
+The SavorOne card offers the same 3% cash back on popular streaming services, plus an 8% return through January of 2023 on tickets for sports, concerts and theater events bought through Vivid Seats.
 All other purchases earn 1% cash back.
 Rewards can be redeemed at any time for statement credit, check or gift cards.

 Capital One has another card with a similar name – Capital One Savor Cash Rewards Credit Card – but that one does carry an annual fee.
 We will focus on the Capital One SavorOne Cash Rewards card here.

 What credit score do I need to get the Capital One SavorOne Cash Rewards card?

 Like many rewards cards, a good to excellent credit score is needed to qualify for SavorOne.
 This translates to a minimum score of 670 for a good score and 740 to 850 for an excellent one.
 Applicants’ credit reports should not show a bankruptcy or a defaulted loan, and they shouldn’t have been more than 60 days late on any credit card, medical bill or loan in the last year.
 Capital One also prefers applicants to have had a credit card for three or more years, with a credit limit of $5,000 or higher.